SukkoPera/OpenAmiga600FastRamExpansion/README.md

 Normally it is not necessary to mount all the decoupling capacitors.
 I usually skip C4 and C7.
 Maybe capacitor C13 can be left out as well, your choice.
 R4 should be chosen according to the particular led you will be using for LD1.
 Actually you are free to skip LD1 and R4 altogether, if you hate power LEDs.

 After everything has been soldered, you will need to program the CPLD.
 Whenever you do so, **make sure to carefully remove the board from your Amiga, or you might risk damaging it**.
 You can find the firmware [here](https://github.com/SukkoPera/OpenAmiga500FastRamExpansion/tree/master/firmware), along with instructions on how to flash it.
-Make sure to use the 4MB version!
+Make sure to use the 4 MB version!
 You can provide power through the pads of C13 if you need to do so.

 Finally, install the expansion in your A600: place it over the CPU with the correct orientation and push it down firmly until it feels solidly in place but don't force it.